ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

   }
 }
 ```
 Here we use the [`readBytes`](https://www.arduino.cc/en/Serial/ReadBytes) method of the `Serial` object.
 This method allows us to read sequence of bytes, which are received via the serial port.
-The method returns an actual number of the read bytes.
+The method returns an actual number of the received bytes.

 Now each command of the control AutoIt script consists of three bytes.
 The first byte is a [**preamble**](https://en.wikipedia.org/wiki/Syncword).
 This is a predefined byte, which signals about a start of the command.
 The second byte is a code of the [key modifier](https://www.arduino.cc/en/Reference/KeyboardModifiers).
 This modifier should be pressed together with the key.
 The third byte is a code of the key.
 For example, if you want to simulate the *Alt+Tab* key combination, the command for Arduino board looks like this in hex:
 ```
 0xDC 0x82 0xB3
 ```
 The "0xDC" byte is a preamble.
-The "0x82" is a value of modifier, which matches to the left *Alt* key.
-The "0xB3" is a value of the *Tab* key.
+The "0x82" is a code of modifier, which matches to the left *Alt* key.
+The "0xB3" is a code of the *Tab* key.

-You can see that the `loop` function has two conditions, which interrupt a processing of the received command.
-The first condition validates a number of read bytes and the second one checks a preamble byte.
+You can see that the `loop` function has two `if` conditions, which interrupt a processing of the received command.
+The first condition validates a number of received bytes and the second one checks correctness of the preamble.
 If both checks are passed, the `pressKey` function is called.
 There are two parameters of this function: codes of modifier and key.
-The [`press`](https://www.arduino.cc/en/Reference/KeyboardPress) method of `Keyboard` object is used here to hold a modifier until the key is pressing.
+The [`press`](https://www.arduino.cc/en/Reference/KeyboardPress) method of the `Keyboard` object is used here to hold a modifier until the key is pressing.
 The [`release`](https://www.arduino.cc/en/Reference/KeyboardRelease) method is used to release the modifier.

-This is a new version of control script with the [`ControlKeyboardCombo.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/ControlKeyboardCombo.au3) name:
+The control script should be adapted to the new protocol of the Arduino application.
+This is a new version of the script with the [`ControlKeyboardCombo.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/ControlKeyboardCombo.au3) name:
 ```AutoIt
 #include "CommInterface.au3"